-Such an offer is not going to make news, let alone headlines, in the news coverage of this part of the world, where Palestinians and Israelis are always depicted as bitter enemies.
-While there is good reason for this perception it doesn't completely tell the truth.
+Such an offer is not going to make news, let alone headlines, in this part of the world, where Palestinians and Israelis are always depicted as bitter enemies.
+While there is good reason for this perception it doesn't tell the whole truth.
 It doesn't tell how deeply the lives of Palestinians and Israelis are intertwined in a number of unimaginable ways; it doesn't depict friendships and the human need to reach for one another in a complicated situation.

 I met these friends—a man and his wife—many years ago at a meeting for academics and intellectuals from both Israel and Palestine.
 We used to have such meetings on a regular basis in order to promote understanding and dialogue.
 They continue now, but not as regularly as before.
 Some of the participants from the Israeli side belonged to a group of historians and social scientists known in Israel as the "New Historians," revisionists who challenge the dominant Israeli view of history and the Zionist interpretation of Israel's 1948 founding.
 There were also filmmakers, writers and artists.
 Each one of the Jewish-Israeli participants had a personal story to tell about how and why he or she had to reach out to the Palestinians and engage in a dialogue with them.
 We had our own stories as well.

-And as far as these friends of mine are concerned, their stories were based on certain events that had personal, lasting effects on them.
-The man had heard many stories about the 1948 Arab-Israeli War from his father, who as an Israeli commander had participated in evacuating some Palestinian villages and towns and forcing their inhabitants to leave.
+My friends' stories were based on certain events that had personal, lasting effects on them.
+The man had heard about the 1948 Arab-Israeli War from his father, who as an Israeli commander had participated in evacuating some Palestinian villages and towns and forcing their inhabitants to leave.
 Today, most of them live in Gaza's refugee camps.
-The wife, who had emigrated with her family from Eastern Europe after the establishment of the state of Israel, had to change her name to make it sound more Hebraized, and less Christian and European which was the fashion then.
-Both of them were influenced by the thoughts and teachings of Professor Yeshayahu Leibowitz, a philosopher with high moral standards and deep insights who deeply influenced more than one generation of students at Hebrew University in Jerusalem.
+The wife, who had emigrated with her family from Eastern Europe after the establishment of the state of Israel, had to change her name to make it sound more Hebraized and less Christian and European, which was the fashion then.
+Both of them were affected by the thoughts and teachings of Professor Yeshayahu Leibowitz, an insightful philosopher with high moral standards who deeply influenced more than one generation of students at Hebrew University in Jerusalem.
 These are the people who offered to accommodate Shneer for three months and to go through the vaccination and paperwork process on our behalf.